shusenwu/life/Interview/interview-questions.md

 What kind of projects the team is doing?
 How does the company measure performance?
 ### What is your interest?
 I am interested in back-end develpment positions using Java or Python.
-Is there any team in EDG doing distributed systems?
-Cause I am really interested in this area.
+Is there any team in EDG doing distributed systems or big data?
+Cause I am really interested in these areas.